 Generally, a copy of the trust or the certificate must be provided to the IRA Administrator no later than September 30th of the year after the IRA owner's death.
-If the trust meets these qualifications, the trust beneficiaries are considered to be the beneficiaries of the IRA.
+If the trust meets these qualifications, the rules governing IRAs consider the trust beneficiaries the beneficiaries of the IRA.
 As an example, if Mr. Smith's trust provided that Mrs. Smith was the beneficiary of his trust at his death, and his children received his property at her death, Mrs. Smith and her children are considered to be the beneficiaries of Mr. Smith's IRA.
 Because Mrs. Smith and the children are considered beneficiaries, the IRS limits valuable income deferral benefits for inherited IRAs payable to trusts.

 The trust as beneficiary will receive the RMDs from the IRA, but not exactly in the same way as Mrs. Smith would have, if she had been the beneficiary.
-In the next section, we review the IRA minimum distribution rules for inherited IRAs.
+The next section explores the IRA minimum distribution rules for inherited IRAs.